arvin1209/hangman/README.md

-# hangman
+# Hangman
-A simple implementation of hangman using python.
+A simple implementation of Hangman using CPython 3.4.3.